About the Book

 Generation Priced Out Selected for Curbed’s 101 Books About Where and How We Live

-Generation Priced Out is a call to action on one of the most talked-about issues of our time: how skyrocketing rents and home values are pricing the working and middle classes out of urban America.
-Randy Shaw tells the powerful stories of tenants, politicians, homeowner groups, developers, and activists in over a dozen cities impacted by the national housing crisis.
-From San Francisco to New York, Seattle to Denver, and Los Angeles to Austin, Generation Priced Out challenges progressive cities to reverse rising economic and racial inequality.
+Generation Priced Out urges America’s most “progressive” cities to stop pricing out the working and middle-class.
+Randy Shaw has worked for over four decades to protect tenants, house the unhoused and promote affordability.
+His book tells powerful stories of tenants, politicians, homeowner groups, developers, and activists in over a dozen U.S. cities impacted by the national housing crisis.
+From San Francisco to New York City, Seattle to Denver, and Los Angeles to Austin, Generation Priced Out lays out a roadmap for progressive cities to reverse rising economic and racial inequality.
+Shaw has led housing victories at the local, state and national level.
+He knows what must be done to expand affordability.

-Shaw exposes how boomer homeowners restrict millennials’ access to housing in big cities, a generational divide that increasingly dominates city politics.
-Shaw also demonstrates that neighborhood gentrification is not inevitable and presents proven measures for cities to preserve and expand their working- and middle-class populations and achieve more equitable and inclusive outcomes.
+In his new preface to the paperback, Shaw updates efforts by pro-housing activists in Cambridge, Austin, Portland and other cities and states.
+He highlights the growing advocacy efforts of Habitat for Humanity chapters across the nation, and the increasing recognition that housing policy is climate policy.
+Shaw exposes how boomer homeowners restrict millennials’ access to housing in big cities, a generational divide that increasingly dominates city, state and even politics.
+Having led efforts to prevent gentrification and displacement in San Francisco’s still working-class Tenderloin neighborhood, Shaw also demonstrates that neighborhood gentrification is not inevitable.
+He presents proven measures for cities to preserve and expand their working- and middle-class populations and achieve more equitable and inclusive outcomes.
 Generation Priced Out is a must-read for anyone concerned about the future of urban America.